mrsauravsahu/DEPRECATED-mrsauravsahu.github.io/store/42-french-300-days/content.md

 ### Future Work

-At some point, when I am able to speak to myself in French and hopefully speak in French, I'd want to focus on pronunciation - actors like Omar Sy and Audrey Tautou.
+At some point, when I am able to speak to myself in French and hopefully think in French, I'd want to focus on pronunciation - actors like Omar Sy and Audrey Tautou.

 Yeah, so that's pretty much it for the language journey so far.
 Let me know what you've been upto.
 You can check out what's up on Instagram - [@mrsauravsahu](https://instagram.com/mrsauravsahu)

-Bonne journée et à bientôt
+Bonne journée et à bientôt.